-• The number of interscholastic basketball players from the same school on a non-interscholastic team is limited to TWO on the roster of that non-interscholastic team.
-This number includes all players that played on the school team in the previous season from grades 9-11\.

-Participation in organized '3 on 3 tournaments' (such as but not limited to "Gus Macker Tournaments) is NOT a violation of this 2 player restriction.

-- A player may continue to play with a non-interscholastic squad in a national qualifying tournament only in excess of the two player limit until the squad is eliminated but no later than Labor Day. - A player may play in non-interscholastic basketball ONLY WHEN the student's team has completed its season. \Graduating seniors are exempt from this particular player limitation.
+- The number of interscholastic basketball players from the same school on a non-interscholastic team is limited to TWO on the roster of that non-interscholastic team.
+This number includes all players that played on the school team in the previous season from grades 9-11\. - Participation in "3 on 3" tournaments (such as but not limited to "Gus Macker" tournaments) must follow the 50% rule, limiting the team to two players from the same school program.
+Rotating players throughout the tournament to exceed the 50% rule is not permitted. - A player may continue to play with a non-interscholastic squad in a national qualifying tournament only in excess of the two player limit until the squad is eliminated but no later than Labor Day. - A player may play in non-interscholastic basketball ONLY WHEN the student's team has completed its season.